All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Multiple growth hormone secretagogues: Combining CJC-1295, Ipamorelin, GHRP-2, GHRP-6, and other GH-releasing peptides can lead to excessive growth hormone elevation.
 High GH levels can cause water retention, joint pain, insulin resistance, and carpal tunnel symptoms.
 Most providers stick to one GHRH analog plus one secretagogue, not more.

-Growth hormone peptides with insulin: If you are diabetic and using insulin, growth hormone peptides can significantly affect your blood sugar management.
+Growth hormone peptides with insulin: If you're diabetic and using insulin, growth hormone peptides can significantly affect your blood sugar management.
 GH tends to raise blood glucose.
-This does not mean you cannot use GH peptides, but your provider needs to monitor your glucose closely and may need to adjust your insulin dosing.
+This doesn't mean you can't use GH peptides, but your provider needs to monitor your glucose closely and may need to adjust your insulin dosing.

-Thymosin Alpha-1 with immunosuppressive therapy: If you are on immunosuppressive medications after an organ transplant or for an autoimmune condition, immune-modulating peptides like Thymosin Alpha-1 could counteract your medications.
+Thymosin Alpha-1 with immunosuppressive therapy: If you're on immunosuppressive medications after an organ transplant or for an autoimmune condition, immune-modulating peptides like Thymosin Alpha-1 could counteract your medications.
 This is a potentially serious interaction that requires specialist input.

-Stacking more than three peptides: There is no hard rule, but adding more compounds increases complexity and risk.
+Stacking more than three peptides: There's no hard rule, but adding more compounds increases complexity and risk.
 Each additional peptide introduces another variable.
 If you experience a side effect, it becomes harder to identify which peptide caused it.

 Free Download: Wolverine Stack Protocol Card Get a printable reference card that includes safety guidelines, common peptide interactions to watch for, and proper stacking protocols.
 Get yours free (we'll email it to you instantly.
 [Download Now]